L O A D I N G

 Volunteers

 We could not run any of our sessions without you as volunteers.
-Each session needs a swim manager for the duration of the whole session (Wednesday 5.30 – 8.30, and Saturday 7.30-10.30) and 2 helpers, half a session each (Wednesday 5.45-7.00 & 7.00-8.15, Saturday 7.45-9.00 & 9.00-10.15).
+Each session needs a swim manager.
+This role can be split between two people, but please allow enough time for a thorough handover when sharing the session, (Wednesday 5.30 – 8.30, and Saturday 7.30-10.30) and 2 helpers, half a session each (Wednesday 5.45-7.00 & 7.00-8.15, Saturday 7.45-9.00 & 9.00-10.15).

 You will be rewarded with a free swim and the opportunity to gossip with everyone who has to cross your path.
 Full instructions can be emailed to you in advance, and all paperwork is available on site.
-Please offer your services to Di at OWS@tri-anglia.co.uk or sign up via the OWS Volunteer rota page.
+Please offer your services to Jason at OWS@tri-anglia.co.uk or sign up via the OWS Volunteer rota page.

 Water Evacuation Procedure:

 If it proves necessary to evacuate swimmers from the lake, then the alarm will be sounded.
-The alarm will be continuous sounding of whistles of and/or horns.
+The alarm will be continuous sounding of whistles and/or horns.
 Swimmers on hearing the alarm, MUST make their way to the South bank (or return to WA deck or boat launch if closer), leave the water and walk back to the OEC to be counted.

 Junior open water swimming rules and procedures